Pin-and-lug cipher machine with irregular stepping

 RT-machines for the (exploitable) CX-52-M-27.

-He also stopped advertising this model below the Mexican border
+He also stopped advertising the RT-model below the Mexican border

 According to the